This is an example of a WordPress page.

-Around ten years ago I would have written “About the webmaster”.
+Around fifteen years ago I would have written “About the webmaster”.

 In the late nineties I might have written “wEbMaSTeR”.
 Well, maybe I did.
 The times they are a-changing.
 I’m also not wearing any online gaming clan tag in front of my nick anymore, nor coding in VB5 or using AOL.

 In 2016 I wrote: